-Note that according to 6.2.6, the content of this tagged value shall be a valid content model for the "xs:extension" element!
+Note that according to 6.2.6, the content of this tagged value shall be a valid content model for the "xs:restriction" element.

-This principle mapping rule for "D2Datatype" classes may be overridden by providing a user supplied XML Schema type mapping via a sub-schema provided via the "schemaTypeInclude" tagged value - which is helpful in cases where the intended type definitions is in conflict with length limitations for tagged values sometimes implied by UML tools.
+This principle mapping rule for "D2Datatype" classes may be overridden by providing a user supplied XML Schema type mapping via a sub-schema provided via the "schemaTypeInclude" tagged value - which is helpful in cases where intended type definitions do not fit into the scheme described above.
 The content of the user supplied type definition is not captured in the tagged value itself but at a different place that is uniquely denoted by a URI contained in the tagged values.
 This may be either by treating the tagged value as a URL - trying to load the content from there - or by another means that allows providing external XML Schema type definitions (e.g. as file from local disk).